 A pass is required to park boat trailers at the boat launches April 1 through Nov.
 30. Passes are not required at Parley Lake, Lake Auburn and Lake Zumbra boat launches in Carver Park Reserve.

-- Passes are $6* and may be purchased at pay boxes located at each boat launch or at staffed entrance gates.
+- Passes are $6* and may be purchased online.

-- A one-time credit of a $6* daily boat trailer pass can be applied to the cost of an annual boat trailer pass when purchased in person at staffed park facilities or by mailing the Three Rivers Park District Administrative Center.
+- A one-time credit of a $6* daily boat trailer pass can be applied to the cost of an annual boat trailer pass when purchased by mailing the Three Rivers Park District Administrative Center.

 - Passes are $45*.